 This is a challenging event!
 Teams must average an overall 12-minute mile pace or faster, including time spent at exchange points.
 That said, 12-minute teams may very well find themselves missing the cutoff.
 Grab a fast friend as your ringer.
 For everyone’s safety, teams reaching the exchange zone at Railroad Bridge Park (end of leg 12) after 8:00pm will receive a “Go Directly to the Finish Line Party” pass (aka DNF).
 Organizers at their discretion may also pull teams off the course sooner or direct teams to skip a leg(s) to make the cutoff.

 - Frosty Moss: 3-person team, $295; 5-person team, $475.
 Limited to 60 teams (3 start waves of 20 teams each; 1st wave starts at 6:00am).

 - Mini Moss: 2-person team, $190; 4-person team, $380.
 Limited to 25 teams.
 Start time TBD.

 NOTE: At registration, only the team captain’s info is required.
 You’ll submit a team roster with everyone’s info at packet pickup.

 - Registration ends at midnight PST 2/27/20.
 No on-site registration.

 Packet Pickup: Friday, February 28

 Team captains should plan to attend the Friday evening packet pickup, 4–6pm at Barhop Brewing & Pizza in Port Angeles.
 Bring printed copies of your team roster and signed waivers for all teammates (linked at top of this website).
-There will be on-site check-in on Saturday, but be aware that the drive from Port Angeles to the start line takes about an hour.
-Stay in the area the night before if at all possible.
+There will be on-site check-in on Saturday, but be aware that the drive from Port Angeles to the start line for the 80-mile Frosty Moss takes about an hour.
+Book lodging in the area the night before if at all possible.